JonathanWilbur/mueller-report/volume1.md

 in the presidential election.
 That same day, October 7, the department of homeland security and the Office of the director of national intelligence issued a joint public statement "that the Russian government directed the recent compromises of e-mails from US persons and institutions, including from US political organizations ."
-Those "thefts" and the "disclosures " of the hacked materials through online platforms such as WikiLeaks, the statement continued, "are intended to interfere with the US election process."
+Those "thefts" and the "disclosures" of the hacked materials through online platforms such as WikiLeaks, the statement continued, "are intended to interfere with the US election process."